pytorch/glow/README.md

 ## Testing and Running

+To compile the project run 'ninja all' from the build/ directory.

 The project has a few unittests in the tests/ directory.
 To run all of the unit tests simply run the command 'ninja test' (or gmake test).

 After compiling the project, a few test programs will be built under the /examples/ directory.
-The 'mnist' and 'cifar10' programs train and run the digit recognition and image classification benchmarks.
+The 'mnist' and 'cifar10' programs train and run the digit recognition and imageOD classification benchmarks.

 The default compilation mode is 'Debug'.
 This means that the compiler itself is